epage/cargo-script-mvs/0000-cargo-script.md

 ```console
 $ RUST_BACKTRACE=1 cargo run --quiet --manifest-path <file.rs> -- <args>`.
 ```
-- `--release` is not passed in because the primary use case is for exploratory programming, so the emphasis will be on build-time performance, rather than runtime performance
-- `RUST_BACKTRACE=1` will be enabled by default (allowing the caller to override it) to help exploratory programming by making it quicker to debug panics.
+- `RUST_BACKTRACE=1` will be enabled by default (allowing the caller to override it) to help exploratory programming by providing extra context on panics by default.
 - `--quiet` is enabled by default so as to not mix cargo and user output.
 On success, `cargo` will print nothing while error messages will be shown on failure.
 In the future, we can explore showing progress bars if `stdout` is interactive but they will be cleared by the time cargo is done.
-A single `--verbose` will restore normal output and subsequent `--verbose`s will act l  ike normal.
+A single `--verbose` will restore normal output and subsequent `--verbose`s will act like normal.
+- `--release` is not passed in because the primary use case is for exploratory programming, so the emphasis will be on build-time performance, rather than runtime performance

 Most other flags and behavior will be similar to `cargo run`.